uoftbiophysics/uoftbiophysics.github.io/_blog/_blog-template.md

 ---
 title: Here's an example of what a post looks like
 subtitle: Simplifying the posting and review of blog posts for everyone
+status: inactive
-#status: inactive #active if you want it on the frontpage
+#active if you want it on the frontpage

 description: |
   This blog post has a long title, with a subtitle.
   Setting the `no-link` property means that there's no link.
+#Don't use colons in any titles

 people: # add peope that are involved in this project
   - jeremy